-Table 9 Outer Harbour sample locations counts of the species or taxa making up each of the maintaxonomic groups and the percentages of community represented by each group.
+Table 9 Outer Harbour sample locations counts of the species or taxa making up each of the main taxonomic groups and the percentages of community represented by each group.

-major taxonomic groups based on the data shown in Table 9 above.
+Figure 22 Outer Harbour sample locations community diversity expressed as mean counts of eleven major taxonomic groups based on the data shown in Table 9 above.

-Table 10 and Figure 20 below show the results of analysis of two major taxonomic groups and the sampling variation within the five replicate samples taken at each sample location.
+Table 10 and Figure 23 below show the results of analysis of two major taxonomic groups and the sampling variation within the five replicate samples taken at each sample location.
 Mean counts for the number of species found in Amphipoda and Polycheata groups are shown along with the calculated standard deviation across the five replicate samples for each sample location in Outer Harbour.

 The sampling error or variance observed for this group of sample locations shows a mixed result.
-Where counts were very low the error bars are close to equal to the mean count value or exceeding it.
-This is a result of the very low counts and numerous zero counts across the replicate samples.
-Sample location 16C has a particular large standard deviation for the Amphipoda group mean count with a count in one of the replicate samples being 10x greater than all the others.
-Sample location T17A Polycheata and T18C Polycheata and Amphipoda group mean counts were within what would be called a more normal or acceptable range of variation.
+Where counts were low the error bars are close to equal to the mean count value or exceeding it.
+This is a result of the low counts and numerous zero counts across the replicate samples.
+Sample location 16C has a large standard deviation for the Amphipoda group mean count with a count in one of the replicate samples being 10x greater than all the others.
+Sample location T17A Polycheata and T18C Polycheata and Amphipoda group mean counts were within what could described as a more even distribution of organisms.